techmatters/terraso-backend/README.md

 Terraso backend is a Django project that powers the backend of the Terraso platform.

+## Requirements

+- Docker: version 24 or better

 ## Running locally with Docker

 Set up your environment file